Elizabeth Triegaardt

 Elizabeth Triegaardt (born 28 September 1946) is a South African ballet dancer, now retired.
 She is professor emerita of the University of Cape Town School of Dance and an honorary executive director of the Cape Town City Ballet.

 Early life, education, and training

-Elizabeth Eva Triegaardt was born in Pretoria (now Tshwane), the executive capital of South Africa, located in the northern province of Transvaal (now Gauteng).
-Her parents were descendants of the Voortrekkers who left the Cape Colony in the 1830s and 1840s and moved northeastward in the Great Trek to settle lands in the interior of southern Africa.
-The Boer republic established on the Highveld across the Vaal River was called Transvaal, which became a province of South Africa in 1910.

-Elizabeth was raised to be bilingual in Afrikaans and English.
-In 1950, at age 3½, she began her dance training in a class for toddlers in Pretoria.
-Later, in nearby Johannesburg, she trained with the leading dance teachers in the city, studying ballet with Ivy Conmee and Marjorie Sturman and Spanish dance with Mercedes Molina.
-She matriculated at Hyde Park High School in Johannesburg and graduated from the University of Cape Town, with a bachelor of science degree in pure mathematics, in 1966.
-That same year she was awarded a Solo Seal by examiners from the Royal Academy of Dancing.
-She was then 20 years old.
+Elizabeth Triegaardt was born in Pretoria where she began dancing at a young age.
+Later she trained with the leading dance teachers in Johannesburg, studying ballet with Ivy Conmee and Marjorie Sturman and Spanish dance with Mercedes Molina.
+She matriculated from Hyde Park High School in Johannesburg and graduated from the University of Cape Town, with a bachelor of science degree in pure mathematics, in 1966.
+That same year she was awarded a Solo Seal by examiners from the Royal Academy of Dance.
 In addition to her concentration on ballet, she was an active member of the Spanish Dance Society and the Imperial Society of Teachers of Dance (Greek).